-- Hair should be trimmed, neatly combed and will not extend below the top of the dress shirt collar.
-Hair must be of a natural color.
-Hair that is styled cannot extend below the bottom of the ears on the sides.
-Hair must always be kept out of the eyes.
-Beards and mustaches will not be worn.
-There will be no pony tails of any length.
-Collar hairline will be even or straight.
-No hair sculpturing or designs shaved or Mohawk hairstyles.
-There are very few exceptions. - Sleeveless shirts, tank tops, and other garments of similar nature are not acceptable. - Shirttails are to be worn in at all times, with the exception of sport shirts that are designed to be worn outside the trousers.
-Shirts are to be buttoned at all times. - Pants should be correct size for student fitting correctly at waist, seat, and tapered neatly to the legs.
+- Students must remove hats when entering the building. - Hair should be kept neat and well groomed.
+Bangs should be kept above the eyes.
+Hair should be of a natural color.
+No designs shall be shaved in the hair or eyebrows.
+No extreme hairstyles such as Mohawks. - Facial Hair will not be permitted. - Sleeveless shirts, tank tops, spaghetti straps, off the shoulder, halter/bare back, bare shoulder, or bare midriff tops, and other garments of similar nature are not acceptable.
+Shirts should not cut in at the arms (straps must be at least 2 inches at shoulder blades).
+No undergarments or midriff skin shall show in any position. - Shirttails are to be worn in at all times, with the exception of sport shirts that are designed to be worn outside the trousers.
+Shirts are to be buttoned at all times.
+If a large shirt is worn over a t-shirt for the tailored look, then the shirt needs to be buttoned at the student's wrist with the collar turned correctly, while the inner shirt is tucked in at the waist.
+The large shirt needs to be a shirt that is designed to be worn on the outside with a straight tail. - Pants should be correct size for student fitting correctly at waist, seat, and tapered neatly to the legs.
 The waistband of the pants will be worn at the waist of the student.
 There should be no excess bagginess in the seat of the pant.
 The length of the pant leg will rest on top of the shoe, but cannot be bunched up over the top of the shoe.
-Jeans with holes are allowed as long as any holes located 7" or more above the knee do not reveal any skin. - If a large shirt is worn over a T-shirt for the tailored look, then the shirt needs to be buttoned at the student's wrist with the collar turned correctly, while the inner shirt is tucked in at the waist.
-The large over shirt needs to be a shirt that is designed to be worn on the outside with a straight tail. - Shorts are permitted if they are the long casual dress type shorts (khaki or denim).
+Jeans with holes are allowed as long as any holes located 7" or more above the knee do not reveal any skin. - Skirt length will be no more than 7" above the floor when kneeling.
+This will exclude ruffles, trim, or fringe, and students will not be allowed to adjust clothing.
+It should be measured the same way it is being worn. - Shorts are permitted if they are the long casual dress type shorts (khaki or denim).
 (No short shorts or mid-thigh.)
-Shorts will not be more than 8" from the floor when kneeling. - Shoes must be worn and sandals are acceptable. - All clothing will be worn as it is designed to be worn, by the gender it was designed for. - No piercings, including earrings or visible tattoos will be allowed.
+Shorts will not be more than 8" from the floor when kneeling. - Shoes must be worn and sandals are acceptable. - All clothing will be worn as it is designed to be worn. - No visible body piercings or visible tattoos will be allowed with the exception of earrings. - Uniforms that meet the dress code may be worn during class time (cheerleaders) if approved by the Administration.